Updated: 3 days ago

 -- The COVER LETTER is not dead.
 Just read articles on sites like BUSINESS INSIDER, FORBES, & NEW YORK POST.
 For the 99% of screenwriters who have day jobs, writing cover letters should be second nature.
 It’s your introduction before your resume.
 Your script is your resume.
 But before reading, they would like to hear why you submitted to their festival.
-They are hoping it’s not because the price was affordable, or it was the first one that came up on Google.
-They hope it’s because you believe in what their festival embodies.
-For example, if your script is about LGBT issues and you are submitting to an LGBT film festival, it would be wise to detail why your script fits into this category.
+They are hoping it’s not because the price was affordable or the first one that came up on Google They hope it’s because you believe in what their festival embodies.
+For example, if your script is about LGBT issues and you submit to an LGBT film festival, it would be wise to detail why your script fits into this category.
 You’d be surprised how many writers submit their script to every contest under the moon.

 Note: If you have submitted a script or film on FilmFreeway, as you are checking out to pay, it will give you an option to add a “cover letter”.

 If you follow these steps, you are ¼ of the way there.

 Let’s talk about SCRIPT APPEARANCE.